Why the Chopped Italian Sandwich Is America’s Favorite Viral Lunch

 🥗 Smart Modifications for a Healthier Version

-Try whole wheat hoagie rolls for added fiber and nutrients.
+- Use a whole wheat hoagie roll for extra fiber and nutrients

-💡 Meal Prep Hack: Chop a double batch of the filling and use it over greens or in wraps the next day—it’s protein-packed and full of flavor!
+💡 Meal Prep Hack: Make a double batch of the chopped filling and toss it over greens or quinoa for a nutrient-rich salad bowl the next day.
+It’s a great way to reduce waste and enjoy the flavors all over again.

 🧊 Serving & Storage Tips

-Pair with sides: Serve with kettle chips, sweet potato fries, or a cold pasta salad for a full meal.
+- Pair with sides: Serve with sweet potato fries, dill pickles, or a small Italian chopped salad to complement the flavors.

-Store the chopped filling separately in an airtight container.
-It stays good for 1–2 days in the fridge.
+- Refrigerate the chopped mix in an airtight container.
+It will last 1–2 days when stored properly.

 🔄 Variations & Substitutions